 Smarter Loans Inc. is not a lender.
 Smarter.loans is an independent comparison website that provides information on lending and financial companies in Canada.
 We work hard to give you the information you need to make smarter decisions about a financial company or product that you might be considering.
 We may receive compensation from companies that we work with for placement of their products or services on our site.
 While compensation arrangements may affect the order, position or placement of products & companies listed on our website, it does not influence our evaluation of those products.
 Please do not interpret the order in which products appear on Smarter Loans as an endorsement or recommendation from us.
 Our website does not feature every loan provider or financial product available in Canada.
 We try our best to bring you up-to-date, educational information to help you decide the best solution for your individual situation.
 The information and tools that we provide are free to you and should merely be used as guidance.
 You should always review the terms, fees, and conditions for any loan or financial product that you are considering.

-In Canada, Subprime mortgages are openly available for all types of applicants.
+Find what you need to know about Subprime mortgages in Canada.
 Subprime Mortgages are mortgages where the interest rate on the note is higher throughout the term of the loan.
 They are intended for applicants with impaired credit scores and the higher interest rate is a compensation to the lender for accepting greater risk.
-With that being said, if you are interested in a Subprime Mortgage because you’d like to take out a loan but you aren’t having a lot of luck because of your credit score, Smarter Loans is able to help you acquire one in an efficient manner.
+If you are interested in Subprime Mortgages, Smarter Loans is able to help you find one.

-In Canada, Subprime Mortgages are easy to get as long as you are connecting with the right mortgage companies that deeply understand your needs.
-We are committed to helping you find a mortgage company that is able to offer you a Subprime Mortgage confidently, establishing both a mutually beneficial relationship while also solving your situation and unique set of needs.
-Subprime Mortgages are very common in Canada and we’ve taken the initiative of assembling a directory below that includes all of the top lenders for subprime mortgages all in a single directory.
-If it’s a subprime mortgage that you are interested in, all you need to do is scroll down and compare the terms, rates and offers in order to discern which one is best for you.
+In Canada, Subprime Mortgages are easy to get as long as you are connecting with the right mortgage companies.
+We are committed to helping you find a mortgage company that is able to offer you a Subprime Mortgage confidently.
+Below is a directory that includes all of the top lenders for subprime mortgages in Canada.
+If it’s a subprime mortgage that you are interested in, scroll down and compare the terms, rates and offers.

 Keep in mind that the interest rate is higher than traditional mortgages, but if you are prepared then click “apply now” in order to proceed to a brief online application.
 You can also alternatively pre-apply with Smarter Loans and in that case, we’ll select a subprime mortgage on your behalf, then assign it to you.